 The right potting medium

 It is advisable to always use a potting mix of the highest quality such as Searles Peat 80 Plus.
 This potting mix has excellent capacity to absorb and hold water and nutrients and its generous peat content is an excellent natural insulator against heat and cold.
 Guaranteed to feed plants for up to 12 months, it assures healthy plants without the need to frequently fertilise and repot your tree.
-Using Searles Peat 80 Plus, a potted lemon tree can be an easy care plant.
+Using Searles Platinum Potting mix, a potted lemon tree can be an easy care plant.

 Plain or glazed terracotta pots can bring an authentic Mediterranean look to potted citrus.
 Keep them meticulously trimmed in a topiary shape for a stylish, ‘tuscan’ look.
 Terracotta pots are also relatively good insulators and will help protect the tree’s roots against intense heat and cold.